NexPlayer/iOS-SDK/properties.md

 Opaque file handle.

-This is an arbitrary value used to identify files in calls toNXRemoteFileIOInterfacemethods.
-The meaning of this is unique to a given implementation ofNXRemoteFileIOInterface, and return values from different implementations should not be mixed.
+This is an arbitrary value used to identify files in calls to NXRemoteFileIOInterfacemethods.
+The meaning of this is unique to a given implementation of NXRemoteFileIOInterface, and return values from different implementations should not be mixed.

 ```
 typedef void ∗ NXFileHandle